If you have landed here in search of the best brush for Labs, we have so much great information to share with you!

 There are two types of pin and bristle brushes: the two-sided brushes (which have the pin brush on one side and the bristle brush on the other side) and the combo pin and bristle brush which acts like a groomer and a smoother in one.

 If you’ve never used a pin and bristle brush before, most owners will use the pin side first to gently work out tangles and mats and then use the bristle brush side to smooth the coat and add shine.

-GoPets Professional Double Sided Pin & Bristle Brush.
+The GoPets Professional Double Sided Pin & Bristle Brush works really well.
 This pin and bristle brush features rounded steel pins on one side and a bristle brush on the other side.

 Owners say it is a durable, sturdy and effective brush.

 The handle is a soft silicone gel for comfortable brushing sessions.